rhaetor/camel/components/camel-salesforce/camel-salesforce-maven-plugin/README.md

 The generated DTOs use Jackson.
 All Salesforce field types are supported.
 Date and time fields are mapped to java.time.ZonedDateTime, and picklist fields are mapped to generated Java Enumerations.

-Relationship fields, e.g. `Contact.Account`, will be strongly typed if the referenced SObject type is listed in `includes`.
+Relationship fields, for example, `Contact.Account`, will be strongly typed if the referenced SObject type is listed in `includes`.
 Otherwise, the type of the reference object will be `AbstractDescribedSObjectBase`.
 Some useful but non-obvious SObjects to include are `RecordType`, `User`, `Group`, and `Name`.

 [Polymorphic relationship fields](https://developer.salesforce.com/docs/atlas.en-us.232.0.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_relationships_and_polymorph_keys.htm) will have the type `AbstractDescribedSObjectBase`, however at runtime, query results will be serialized to the specific type if that type was in `includes` and a DTO was generated for it.
-Note that the query must be written to return type-specific fields, e.g.:
+Note that the query must be written to return type-specific fields, for example:

 ```
 SELECT Id, Name, Typeof Owner WHEN User Then FirstName, LastName, Username End FROM Line_Item__c
 ```

-You can customize types, i.e. use java.time.LocalDateTime instead of the default java.time.ZonedDateTime by specifying the `customTypes` property like:
+You can customize types, that is, use java.time.LocalDateTime instead of the default java.time.ZonedDateTime by specifying the `customTypes` property like:

 ```xml
 <plugin>